-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment February and March, 2020 • Reduced or delayed water and electricity bills, and service fees and rents charged by state agencies and SOEs.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance February and March, 2020 • Reduced or delayed water and electricity bills, and service fees and rents charged by state agencies and SOEs.
 Allowed banks more flexibility to approve loans in order to give debtors sufficient liquidity.
 Called on commercial banks to lower the minimum payment limit for credit-card holders to 5 percent from the 10 percent ceiling.
-Eased debt classification criteria to allow SMEs and general customers who are bank debtors to undergo debt restructuring without any stain on their credit history.
-Reduced contributions to the Social Security Fund by 0.1 percent of salary for 3 months. • February 5 Cut the policy rate by 25 basis points to 1.00 percent. • • • • March 10 • Announced THB 400 billion (2.4 percent of GDP) stimulus package: SFI soft loans at 2 percent interest for 2 years.
+Eased debt classification criteria to allow SMEs and general customers who are bank debtors to undergo debt restructurin without any stain on their credit history.
+Reduced contributions to the Social Security Fund by 0.1 percent of salary for months.
+February 5 • Cut the policy rate by 25 basis points to 1.00 percent. • • • March 10 • Announced THB 400 billion (2.4 percent of GDP) stimulus package: SFI soft loans at 2 percent interest for 2 years.
 Moratorium of principal payments, interest cuts, delayed debt payments.
 Social Security Office (SSO) soft loans at 3 percent for entrepreneurs.
 Reduction in withholding tax from 3 percent to 1.5 percent from April- September 2020.
 1.5 percent deduction of interest expense for SMEs that take part in debtrestructuring programs.
 3 times deduction for salary payments for SME members of SSO.
-Announced the investment of more than 65 percent of the Super Savings Fund (SSF) in companies listed on the Stock Exchange of Thailand, and will offer higher tax benefits to attract more public investment in the SSF.
-March 13-20 Purchased more than THB 100 billion of government bonds to alleviate liquidity stress. • • • • March 17 • • • • Closed 8 types of establishments (sports arenas, massage shops, schools, theaters, etc.).
-Closed schools and universities.
-Required foreigners from China, Korea, Macau, Hong Kong, Italy, and Iran to produce health certificates.
-Postponed Songkran (Thai New Year holiday) until further notice.
-March 20 Cut the policy rate by 25 basis points to 0.75 percent (to take effect on March 23, 2020).
+Announced the investment of more than 65 percent of the Super Savings Fund (SSF) in companies listed on the Stock Exchange of Thailand, and will offer higher tax benefits to attract more public investment in the SSF. • March 13-20 Purchased more than THB 100 billion of government bonds to alleviate liquidity stress. • • • March 17 • • • • March 20 Cut the policy rate by 25 basis points to 0.75 percent (to take effect on March 23, 2020).
 Announced the provision of liquidity to government bond market through bond purchases.
 Provided liquidity from BOT facility to mutual funds through commercial banks.
-Preliminary estimates suggest approximately THB 1 trillion bond (5.9 percent of GDP) mutual funds are eligible. • [Thai Bankers' Association, the Government Savings Bank, Thai insurance providers, and the Government Pension Fund] Jointly set up a THB 70-100 billion Corporate Bond Stabilization Fund to invest in high-quality, newly issued bonds by corporates that cannot fully roll over maturing corporate bonds. • • March 22 • Announced THB 117 billion (0.7 percent of GDP) of stimulus for workers outside social security system and small firms. • • Implemented soft lockdown in Bangkok and adjacent provinces.
-Expanded the list of types business establishments closed to 26 (including shopping malls and markets, barbershops, beauty salons, etc.).
-Take- outs only at restaurants.
-March 24 • • • • Declared state of emergency (gives the government powers not available during normal times, like imposing curfews, dispersing gatherings, censoring the media, and deploying military).
+Preliminary estimates suggest approximately THB 1 trillion bond (5.9 percent of GDP) mutual funds are eligible. • [Thai Bankers' Association, the Government Savings Bank, Thai insurance providers, and the Government Pension Fund] Jointly set up a THB 70-100 billion Corporate Bond Stabilization Fund to invest in high-quality, newly issued bonds by corporates that cannot fully roll over maturing corporate bonds. • March 22 • Announced THB 117 billion (0.7 percent of GDP) of stimulus for workers outside social security system and small firms. • • March 24 • • • •